tencent-quantum-lab/tensorcircuit/docker/README.md

 `export TF_CPP_MIN_LOG_LEVEL=3` maybe necessary since jax suprisingly frequently complain about ptxas version problem.
 And `export CUDA_VISIBLE_DEVICES=-1` if you want to test only on CPU.

-The built docker has no tensorcircuit installed but left with a tensorcircuit source code dir.
-So one can `python setup.py develop` to install tensorcircuit locally (in which one can also mount the tensorcircuit codebase on host) or `pip install tensorcircuit` within the running docker.
+The built docker has no tensorcircuit pip package installed but left with a tensorcircuit source code dir.
+So one can `python setup.py develop` to install tensorcircuit locally (one can also mount the tensorcircuit codebase on host) or `pip install tensorcircuit` within the running docker.